Anil-matcha/Awesome-GPT-Store/README.md

 # Awesome GPT Store
-A curated list of specialized GPT chatbots designed to assist you in a variety of tasks, from technical questions to creative endeavors.
+A curated list of specialized Custom GPT chatbots designed to assist you in a variety of tasks, from technical questions to creative endeavors.

 ### Don't forget to: